tomas-fryza/vhdl-course/Labs/07-ffs/README.md

 3. Flip-flops.
 Submit:
     * VHDL code listing of the processes `p_d_ff_arst`, `p_d_ff_rst`, `p_jk_ff_rst`, `p_t_ff_rst` with syntax highlighting,
     * Listing of VHDL clock, reset and stimulus processes from the testbench files with syntax highlighting and asserts,
-    * Screenshot, with simulated time waveforms; always display all inputs and outputs.
+    * Screenshot with simulated time waveforms; always display all inputs and outputs.
 The full functionality of the entities must be verified.

 4. Shift register.
 Submit:
     * Image of the shift register schematic.
 The image can be drawn on a computer or by hand.
 Name all inputs, outputs, components and internal signals.